 You will need your RLSAS password to get access to this page, if you cannot remember it please contact the membership secretary

 A large range of coaching resources including warm up exercises, technique advice and advice on buying your first archery kit are available here.

 RLSAS Juniors objective is to allow juniors to shoot together in a friendly and fun environment whilst giving informal advice on coaching and equipment.

-RLSAS juniors have a dedicated session on Saturday mornings from 09:45 until 12:15 at our ground.
+There is coaching and competitions available for club juniors on Saturday mornings from 09:45 until 12:15 at our ground.